dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

 .NET Aspire 9 Test Project (...  aspire-xunit,aspire-xunit-9                      [C#]      Common/.NET Aspire/Cloud/Web/Web API/API/Service/Test
 ```

 Now you have the .NET Aspire 9 RC1 templates installed on your machine.

+:::zone pivot="dotnet-cli"
 You can create a new .NET Aspire 9 RC1 project by running the following command:

 ```dotnetcli
 dotnet new aspire-starter